Maximinodotpy/articles/010 - Highlighted Code Editor with vue.js and regex/_blog/article.md

+---
-# Highlighted Dummy Code Editor with HTML CSS JavaScript (vue.js)
+name: 'Highlighted Dummy Code Editor with HTML CSS JavaScript (vue.js)'
-**Learn about HTML, CSS, JavaScript (vue.js), and Regular Expressions by creating a dummy code editor that looks like VS-Code**
+description: 'Learn about HTML, CSS, JavaScript (vue.js), and Regular Expressions by creating a dummy code editor that looks like VS-Code'
+---

 ## Idea